apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 Task Instances
 --------------

-Task instances are the individual runs of a single task in a DAG (in a DAG Run).
+Task instances are the individual runs of a single task in a Dag (in a Dag Run).
 They are available in the context passed to the execute method of the operators via the :class:`~airflow.models.taskinstance.TaskInstance` class.

 .. toctree::